W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-a-better-developer-experience.md

 - designQA_feature2.jpg

 ---
-#### Our overall experience at Boroondara is fractured
+#### Our overall experience at Boroondara was fractured

-From the website to individual products, our brand is inconsistent.
-The underlying issues are like an iceberg: slightly visible from the surface, but the ramifications run much deeper than meets the eye.
+From the website to individual products, the brand was inconsistent.
+The underlying issues were like an iceberg: slightly visible from the surface, but the ramifications ran much deeper than meets the eye.

-As a result, customer satisfaction is dipping.
-Product development is losing velocity.
-Collaboration is difficult.
+As a result, customer satisfaction dipped.
+Product development was losing velocity.
+Collaboration was difficult.

 #### My Role